 Cocos Keeling Islands are the perfect eco tourism holiday location.
 You’ll get to visit uninhabited islands by canoe, watch spectacular birdlife, snorkel or dive amidst coral reefs and diverse reef fish, catch the ferry to Home Island and discover the culture and traditions of the Cocos Malay people and visit the recently voted number 1 beach in Australia at Direction Island.
 If you like to surf, paddle board or kite surf you can do it all on Cocos Keeling Islands.
 As soon as you see this tropical paradise, you’ll fall in love and your contribution to this project will leave you feeling like you’ve not only helped the environment but also the welcoming locals that are lucky enough to call these islands home.

-Virgin is the sole airline to fly to the Indian Ocean Territories.
+Virgin is the sole airline to fly from Australia to the Indian Ocean Territories.
 The flights to CKI and CI are scheduled as below:

-The average temperature this time of year is around 30 C with humidity up to 80 percent.
+The average temperature this time of year is around 26-28 C with humidity up to 80 percent.
 You will need to be of medium fitness level.
 You will be expected to contribute six hours per day on workdays.
-The day will be divided into 3 hours of beach cleaning and 3 hours of data collection.
-8am to 11am work.
-11am – 12pm lunch and rest.
-12pm to 3pm work.
+The day will be divided into 3 hours of debris pick-up and 3 hours of auditing and data collection.
+Schedule is 8am to 11am work.
+11am – 1.30pm lunch and rest.
+1.30 -4.30 pm work.

 Lunches will be provided on workdays.
-Wraps will be provided with a selection of ingredients that will cover most dietary needs.
-If you have special requirements you may need to bring them with you from the mainland as the supermarkets, although well stocked, are small and may not provide everything you require.
-You will need to cater for your own breakfasts and evening meals.
-The supermarket is more expensive that the mainland due to the costs associated with getting the food there.
-You can buy alcoholic beverages from the Cocos Club.
+If you have special requirements you may need to bring them with you from the mainland as the supermarkets (on CKI), although well stocked, are small and may not provide everything you require.
+You will need to cater for your own evening meals.
+Coffee and granola is supplied for your use at breakfasts.
+The supermarkets are more expensive that the mainland due to the costs associated with getting the food there.
+You can buy alcoholic beverages from the Cocos Club and hotels and supermarkets on CI

 Make sure you pack a wide brim hat, a light long sleeve shirt, bathers, sturdy footwear, sunscreen, insect repellent and a reusable water bottle.
 Bring any medications you require and food to cater for specific dietary requirements.
-The ocean side of the atoll can be quite rocky in places and solid shoes or reef boots will be helpful.
+The terrain can be quite rocky in places and solid shoes or reef boots will be helpful.
 You will only need light clothing.
 Casual dresses, t-shirts and shorts will be sufficient to wear.
-Please be aware the Cocos Malay community is Muslim and to be respectful by covering your shoulders when visiting Home Island.
+Please be aware the Cocos Malay community is Muslim and to be respectful by covering your shoulders when visiting Home Island on CKI.

 This is a self funded volunteer experience.
-Average airfares from Perth are $1200-$1500 .
-See the costs of accomodation here.
+Average airfares from Perth are $1200-$1500.
 Spending money will be required for breakfast and dinners and additional tours.
 Lunches are provided.